Kevin K. Gaines

-Kevin K. Gaines is the inaugural Julian Bond Professor of Civil Rights and Social Justice and a professor of African American history at the University of Virginia.
+Kevin K. Gaines is an American academic who is the inaugural Julian Bond Professor of Civil Rights and Social Justice and a professor of African American history at the University of Virginia.
 He additionally holds appointments with the Carter G. Woodson Institute for African American and African Studies and the Corcoran Department of History.
 Gaines’ research centers racial integrationist projects and the relationship between racism, capitalism, patriarchy, and homophobia.

 Early life

 Gaines was born and raised in Cleveland, Ohio.
-He received a bachelor’s degree from Harvard University and a Ph.D. from Brown University through the Department of American Civilization.
-While at Brown, he became the volunteer director of the local campus radio station’s jazz programming, and has since spoken of how jazz has informed his political work as a marker of black cultural identity.
+He received a bachelor's degree from Harvard University and a Ph.D. from Brown University through the Department of American Civilization.
+While at Brown, he became the volunteer director of the local campus radio station's jazz programming, and has since spoken of how jazz has informed his political work as a marker of black cultural identity.

 Career

-From 1996-1997, Gaines served as a National Humanities Center fellow, during which time he published several essays as well as a monograph entitled "African American Expatriates in Nkrumah's Ghana, 1957-1966."
+From 1996 to 1997, Gaines served as a National Humanities Center fellow, during which time he published several essays as well as a monograph entitled "African American Expatriates in Nkrumah's Ghana, 1957–1966."

-From 1997-1999, Gaines was an associate professor of history and African American studies at the University of Texas at Austin.
+From 1997 to 1999, Gaines was an associate professor of history and African American studies at the University of Texas at Austin.

 In 1997, Gaines was awarded the John Hope Franklin Publication Prize from the American Studies Association (ASA) for his book Uplifting the Race: Black Leadership, Politics, and Culture in the Twentieth Century, which had originally been written as his graduate dissertation.
-From 2009-2010, Gaines served as the president of the ASA.
+From 2009 to 2010, Gaines served as the president of the ASA.